 - A bed that can be easily brought up and down, which gives lots of space for the dogs

 - A kitchen (again, very small haha) with a stove, fridge, and sink

-It sleeps the two of us and our two dogs just fine.
-Honestly, we were a little surprised with the space (the layout is PERFECT!), and we don't think we'll have any big issues living in a van during hurricane season each year.
+It sleeps the two of us and our two dogs just fine, and is a great van dwelling for us.
+Honestly, we were a little surprised with the space (the layout is PERFECT!), and we don’t think we’ll have any big issues living in a van during hurricane season each year.

 No, we did not pay full price or anywhere near it.
 We’re master negotiators when it comes to RVs, haha.
 We got the RV at a little over 30% off MSRP, which is a normal percentage when it comes to new RVs.

 Sadly, I do know of many people who paid full price for this same van!
 In fact, I know of people who have bought this same van used for a higher price than what we bought it for new.
 We got such a good deal on it that we are still scratching our heads on why and how it happened.